MichalMaruska/shred/README.md

 - The main drawback using this function is _**speed**_:
  - Since the file is overwritten 3 times, then its size will impact duration.
  - Since the file could be located on different media types (HDD, SSD, network shares, flash drives), then that technology will impact duration.

+ - On data-journaling filesystems the data might still be present on the underlying medium.

  - Another drawback could be _**free storage space**_.
 Some filesystems support the _**sparse**_ feature, which means that the blocks with no data (zeros) are not physically allocated.
 By using <code>Shred(path)</code> the entire size of the file will be allocated before being deleted, which can lead to no free space before completing the task.
  - If the function is used on a file located on a solid state device, then _**it will not succeed in hidding its content**_.
 This is because of the wear-level mechanisms that these type of devices use, which will translate and hide the mapping between a logical block to a physical one.
 So after shredding a file, if you read raw blocks from the device you could read content that was supposed to be shredded.

 # Usage
 ```